-You may also configure the ArcGIS Server Services Directory to open the map in Portal for ArcGIS instead of ArcGIS Online.
+You may also configure the ArcGIS Server Services Directory to open the map in ArcGIS Enterprise instead of ArcGIS Online.
 To see configuration steps, see Connecting the ArcGIS Server Services Directory to your portal topic.

 To get started, follow these steps.

 - Open a web browser and navigate to the ArcGIS Server Services Directory.
 Typically, this is located at http://gisserver.domain.com:6080/arcgis/rest/services.
 You can also access the Services Directory by opening the shortcut installed with ArcGIS Server.

 - In the services list, click the name of your map service.
 Typically, this is displayed as <map service name> (MapServer).
 If you don't see your map service, it may be located within one of the folders listed in the Services Directory.

 - In the page describing your map service, click View In: ArcGIS Online Map Viewer.
 A new window (or tab) opens, displaying Map Viewer.
 The Map Viewer display is zoomed to the extent of your map service.